 Sometimes the installation would just fail and give no indication as to why. “try again later” doesn’t help, either.

 Failure to acknowledge successful installations

-On a Slimline desktop, I manually downloaded and installed F.24 BIOS update from HP support website.
+Sometimes an update installation would register a failure even though everything goes smoothly.
+On an HP Slimline desktop, I manually downloaded and installed F.24 BIOS update from HP support website.
 Everything went smoothly.
 However, after “Check for updates and messages” HPSA is still telling me I need the F.24 BIOS update.

-I reinstalled the BIOS update within HPSA software.
-Again everything went smoothly and no error messages whatsoever.
-The process looked no different from when I used the installer I manually downloaded from HP Support website, either.
-After the laptop rebooted, I logged into Windows and let HPSA check for updates again, sure enough, the BIOS update was still there.
+Then I tried to reinstall the BIOS update within HPSA software.
+Again, everything went smoothly and no error messages showed up whatsoever.
+And the process looked no different from when I used the installer I manually downloaded from HP Support website.
+After the laptop rebooted, I logged into Windows and let HPSA check for updates again and sure enough, the BIOS update was still there.

-The “Action Log” section also claims that the last installation failed, even though, again, nothing during the installation process indicated anything abnormal and System Information clearly says I have the F.24 BIOS.
+HPSA keeps an “Action Log” that records past installations.
+It also claims that the last installation failed, even though, again, nothing during the installation process indicated anything abnormal and System Information clearly says I have the F.24 BIOS.

 Failure to find existing updates

 But sometimes HPSA cannot find an existing update at all.